Community Raises $80,000 to Post Bond for Man Detained by ICE at Richmond Jail

 Aguilar's asylum appeal was denied in February, and he is currently appealing the decision to the 9th U.S. Circuit Court of Appeals.

-Since July, Martin says Freedom for Immigrants has raised at least $120,000 to help more than 100 immigrants who have been transferred from the Richmond facility, sometimes to far-flung locations.
-But Martin says more is needed.
+Since July, Merton says Freedom for Immigrants has raised at least $120,000 to help more than 100 immigrants who have been transferred from the Richmond facility, sometimes to far-flung locations.
+But Merton says more is needed.